angular-es/AngularComunities/aio-x/content/start/start-routing.md

     <code-example header="src/app/product-details/product-details.component.ts" path="getting-started/src/app/product-details/product-details.component.1.ts" region="props-methods">
     </code-example>

     `ActivatedRoute` is specific to each component that the Angular Router loads.
     `ActivatedRoute` contains information about the route and the route's parameters.

     By injecting `ActivatedRoute`, you are configuring the component to use a service.
     The [Managing Data](start/start-data "Try it: Managing Data") step covers services in more detail.

-1. In the `ngOnInit()` method, subscribe to route parameters and fetch the product based on the `productId`.
+1. In the `ngOnInit()` method, extract the `productId` from the route parameters and find the corresponding product in the `products` array.

     <code-example path="getting-started/src/app/product-details/product-details.component.1.ts" header="src/app/product-details/product-details.component.ts" region="get-product">
     </code-example>

     The route parameters correspond to the path variables you define in the route.
+    To access the route parameters, we use `route.snapshot`, which is the `ActivatedRouteSnapshot` that contains information about the active route at that particular moment in time.
-The URL that matches the route provides the `productId`.
+    The URL that matches the route provides the `productId` .
     Angular uses the `productId` to display the details for each unique product.

 1. Update the `ProductDetailsComponent` template to display product details with an `*ngIf`.
     If a product exists, the `<div>` renders with a name, price, and description.

     <code-example header="src/app/product-details/product-details.component.html" path="getting-started/src/app/product-details/product-details.component.html" region="details">
     </code-example>

     The line, `<h4>{{ product.price | currency }}</h4>`, uses the `currency` pipe to transform `product.price` from a number to a currency string.
     A pipe is a way you can transform data in your HTML template.
     For more information about Angular pipes, see [Pipes](guide/pipes "Pipes").

 When users click on a name in the product list, the router navigates them to the distinct URL for the product, shows the `ProductDetailsComponent`, and displays the product details.